bonitoo-io/influxdb-java/README.md

 - `FluxSuccessEvent` - published when arrived the success response from Flux server
 - `FluxErrorEvent` - published when arrived the error response from Flux server
+- `UnhandledErrorEvent` -  published when occurs a unhandled exception

 #### Handling success response
 ```java